maheralasse/Project/README.md

-The app is a root and has a sons home, three
+The app is a root and has a son home and three

 And you call them